DaVinci Composite Roof Stands up to Derecho

 The Knoffs selected their DaVinci roof in 2012.
 At that time, the durability of the composite slate tiles was a “must have” since they had just experienced a major wind storm.
 Their second desire was to find the right color roof tiles for their historic home.

 They chose a custom blend of gray and red to replicate the home’s original roof.
-Bellaforté Slate tiles were used on the majority of the roof.
-However, on the complex cone-shaped turret, their roofer installed DaVinci Multi-Width Slate tiles.
+DaVinci Slate tiles were used on the majority of the roof.
+On the complex cone-shaped turret, their roofer installed DaVinci Multi-Width Slate tiles.

 “The transition of the blended colors from red to gray gives a distinctive character to our home,” says Knoff.
 “It looks so unique.
 However, it’s also traditional as you would expect from a home this old.
 Above all, we’re impressed that, after nine years, the roof colors still look distinctive.
 They stand out very clearly.

 “Our initials efforts to find the right roofing product were worth it.
 And now, we are experiencing even more benefits.
 This composite slate roof really held up to the derecho.
 That gives us confidence that the DaVinci roof can stand up to Mother Nature.”